tt-isv-org/scc/tutorial/index.md

 This hands-on tutorial is intended for developers and cluster administrators who are interested in learning how to deploy workloads on a Red Hat OpenShift cluster in a secure way.

-Using security context contraints (SCCs), we'll demonstrate how a workload can be given the least amount of permissions necessary to perform its work.
+Using security context contraints (SCCs), you'll learn how to give a workload the least amount of permissions necessary to perform its work.
 This best practice helps to protect your cluster from both intentional and accidental harm while providing a way to request and grant additional permissions when necessary.

+In this tutorial, you will create a simple deployment.
+Deployments rollout replica sets which bring up pods as requested in a spec.
+This tutorial starts with a simple pod that mounts a temporary volume and runs a single container.
+We can use a remote shell to run commands on the container to examine its runtime environment and permissions.

+You will learn how to:

+* Check the pod YAML, to see what SCC and security context it was assigned
+* Test access permissions using a default service account and default security context
+* Find an error event that shows a security context constraint validation error
+* Create an SCC and assign it to a service account
+* Use a security context with an SCC to control file access on a volume

 ## Concepts